TECH

 10+ words<1%

-What’s more, a Backlinko study (1801 user sessions) shows how users interact with the results:
+Furthermore, a Backlinko study (1801 user sessions) shows how users interact with the results:

 User BehaviorMetric

-Median Time to First Click9 seconds
+Median time to first click9 seconds

-Users Going to Page 20.44%
+Users who go to page 20.44%

-In the article about the digital palimpsest, I described in detail the AI prediction model that builds the model recipient in Google (BERT/MUM), which is why these search results are so contextually tailored.
+In the article about the digital palimpsest, I described in detail the AI prediction model (BERT/MUM) that builds the model recipient in Google, which is why these search results are so contextually tailored.
 This model worked, and cognitive biases arose from user laziness (scanning headlines instead of reading), but at least the responsibility for interpretation lay with the human.
 Spammers and the entire marketing industry benefited from this.

 Now, the same jumble of phrases generates an authoritatively sounding narrative.
-For most people, this featured snippet, which has gained a reputation greater than universities, is a significant and fundamental difference.
+For most people, this featured snippet, which has gained more reputation than universities, is a significant and fundamental difference.
 Previously, Google said, “here are pages that might contain the answer”; now it says, “here is the answer.”
 And that answer can be pure confabulation.

 The Facade of Credibility: What AI Search Inherits from Google